aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-properties/_index.md

 ```

 ## **Check if Presentation is Modified or Created**
-title: Aspose.Slides for Android via Java provides the facility to check if a presentation is modified or created.
+Aspose.Slides for Android via Java provides the facility to check if a presentation is modified or created.
 An example is given below that shows how to check if the presentation is created or modified.

 ```java
 IPresentationInfo info=PresentationFactory.getInstance().getPresentationInfo("props.pptx");